 Here’s what a BVer wrote to me last week: I need this.
 Your marketing plan will help me get up in the morning and not have to wonder, “What should I do today?”
 I’ll still ask the question, but I now have answers.

 “Alexa, find an older, handsome guy who writes only about BVFLS practice development.
 Oh yeah, he should live in an RV, too.”
 THAT – is an example of a long-tail keyword search that will soon be possible because of smart devices like Amazon’s Echo.
 You probably have one in your home.
 Now, they are showing up in the office.
-Have you thought how this could affect your practice?
+Have you thought about how this could affect your practice?

 Hey, what’s up everyone!
 I’m Rod Burkert.
 And welcome to my Practice Development Corner, the place where business valuation professionals like you come to learn how to turn the practice they have into the practice they want.